PRIYA0801-STAR/JAVA/README.md

 Day 12 ---> Find the largest value in array
 Day 13 ---> Find the vowels in a string
 Day 14 ---> Add the numbers in array
-Day 15 ---> Reverse the string
+Day 15 ---> Reverse the string and count the letters in string